Hello, I'm Willem Van Lancker, a designer & entrepreneur living in New York.

 Oyster (acquired by Google)

 In 2012, I co-founded Oyster, where we launched the first Netflix-for-books service — unlimited access to more than 1 million books for $10 a month.
-I was the Chief Product Officer and worked as the company's only designer for the first year through launch.
+I was the Chief Product Officer and was the company's sole designer for our first year through launch.

 Our team led the way in mobile reading, books discovery, and built a brand that celebrated the very best of books.
 We also launched an editorial magazine called the Oyster Review and ran several service projects supporting reading education.
 I talked to the Wall Street Journal and The Verge about our products.

-After 3 years of building and growing the business, Google bought Oyster to accelerate Google Play's efforts in their books business.
+After 3 years of building the company and growing the business, Google bought Oyster to accelerate Google Play's efforts in their books business.

 At Google, I oversaw the Books business and design teams across Google Play.
-During that time I led the creation and launch of Google Play Audiobooks, directed a complete redesign of our apps on iOS and Android, and worked to double Books’ Global ARR.
+During that time I led the creation and launch of Google Play Audiobooks, directed a complete redesign of our apps on iOS and Android, and worked to double Books’ global revenue.

-I also still do work in branding and graphic design — the field where I started my career and education (at RISD).
+I also still do work in branding and graphic design — the field in which I started my career and studied at RISD.

-Before starting Oyster, I was a lead product designer at Google Maps, where I worked on a complete design and technology overhaul of the product and the launch of Google Maps for iOS, an app people we’re really happy to get back on the iPhones.
-Fast Company awarded the app an Innovation by Design Award and TechCrunch gave us a Crunchie for Best Mobile App.
+Before starting Oyster, I was a lead product designer at Google Maps, where I worked on a complete overhaul of our web product and the launch of Google Maps for iOS, an app people were really happy to get back on their iPhones.
+Fast Company awarded the app with an Innovation by Design Award and TechCrunch gave us a Crunchie for Best Mobile App.